 Get started today

-Your first step in returning to school with the Training Fund is getting connected to a Career and Education Navigator.
-Your case manager will guide you through accessing your tuition assistance benefit and help provide support through your time in school.
+Your first step in returning to school with the Training Fund is getting connected to a Regional Education Navigator.
+Your Regional Education Navigator will guide you through accessing your tuition assistance benefit and help provide support through your time in school.
 Complete the Training Fund application to get connected.